mdavis332/gitpitch/PITCHME.md

 (Get-Item Speakers:\DavisM).Synopsis
 ```

-Director for User Support & Engagement @ LeTourneau University [LETUIT](http://www.letu.edu/it), on Twitter [@mdavis332](https://twitter.com/mdavis332), contributor to open source PowerShell projects, user of SCCM since 2007, and fan of the oxford comma.
+Director for User Support & Engagement @ [LeTourneau University](http://www.letu.edu/it), on Twitter [@mdavis332](https://twitter.com/mdavis332), contributor to open source PowerShell projects, user of SCCM since 2007, and fan of the oxford comma.

 ---